b00tc4mp/letscoder-bootcamp-202010/staff/groups/the-movie-records/movie-app/README.md

 ### TODO

-- likes list
+- Be able to add comments on the movie
-- unregister user
+- Delete user from profile
-- ...
+- Delete from profile
+- Add more test (Jasmine)

-### The team video
+### The team "The movie records"

 [![Watch the video](https://i.imgur.com/vKb2F1B.png)](https://www.youtube.com/watch?v=C6_th-5HJwA)

+Special thanks: (Simon, Henry, Manu & and to all the colleagues from the first Lets Coder promotion)